 Amateur and professional song-writers are eligible.
 We expect that most entrants will be amateurs, and they are the ones we most want to encourage with the contest.
 The professionals already have their gift stirred up without this contest (but we won't exclude them).

 Employees of SYNCx.org, judges, and their relatives are not eligible.

-Submit your Proposal Form.
+Submit your Concept Proposal Form.
+This is a preliminary "concept check" to make sure your inspiration is generally in sync with SYNC.
 Post it as a file attachment in the Facebook group, "SYNC 2020 Contests."
-Cash award if you are one of the first 50 to beat the Early Bird deadline.
-On the basis of your Proposal, Stan Nussbaum, the contest organizer, will give you feedback.
-This is a preliminary "concept check" to make sure your inspiration is generally in sync with SYNC.
-Once your Proposal Form has been approved, you are eligible to submit your Entry Form.
+Cash award if you are one of the first 30.
+Stan Nussbaum, the contest organizer, will give you feedback.
+Once your Concept Proposal Form has been approved, you are eligible to submit your Song Entry Form.

 When it's ready, video it being sung by you, someone else, or a group (a simple one-phone video is OK; this is a song-writing contest not a music video contest)